 In order to become preeminent in psychiatry research, the department has recently focused its efforts in three areas that are thought to provide the greatest potential for discovery in psychiatry – brain imaging, genetics, and applied clinical research.
 Secondly, the department now collaborates extensively with the Center for Magnetic Resonance Research (CMRR) and the Domenici Brain Science Center at the Minneapolis VA to conduct clinical research utilizing state-of-the-art imaging techniques.
 Thirdly, research on genetic variables are woven into a number of our current studies, ranging from the genetic basis of smoking to genetic correlates of biologic measures in schizophrenia.

 Clinically, the department has expanded its inpatient and outpatient psychiatric services in recent years to accommodate the high demand for mental health services in the Twin Cities region.
 In addition to improving access to the Department of Psychiatry’s clinical services, the department has created new specialized programs to assist patients and their families who suffer from significant illnesses.
 New programs in schizophrenia, impulsive behaviors (e.g., borderline personality disorder and pathological gambling), and eating disorders are part of the new armamentarium.

-Again, welcome to the Department of Psychiatry’s web site.
+Again, welcome to the Department of Psychiatry and Behavioral Sciences website.
 We hope you will enjoy learning about the activities in the department and find our efforts to be of interest.